Shanny0/Shanny0/README.md

 - 🐛 I’m currently fighting with bugs in my code...😆
 - 🧑‍💼 Also looking for a job..
 - 🥅 2022 Goals: Be more skilled then now
-- 🎥 Fun fact: I love to Marvel movies, my favourite character is Doc.Strange
+- 🎥 Fun fact: I love to Marvel movies...

 ### Connect with me: